Off the Page

 Clore Duffield Foundation for Literature

 With support from Clore Duffield, Purple Patch developed ‘Poets Without Words’ – a multi-sensory approach to sharing classic literature with people with profound disabilities.
 This has since become the foundation for our work with libraries and the development of multi-sensory installations.
 In our flagship project we worked alongside Yorkshire Poet Ian McMillan to capture the responses and experiences of the young people involved so they became represented in, as well as able to access, excellent poetry.
-For an audio recording of Ian’s piece click here: https://vimeo.com/94374083
+For a video of the piece click here: https://vimeo.com/94374083

 Leeds Museums and Galleries